 Kristján Ingimarsson – Artistic director

-Kajsa Bohlin, Thomas Bentin, Noora Hannula, Janus Elsig, Anders Skat Henningsen, Joen Højerselv.
+Kajsa Bohlin, Thomas Bentin, Noora Hannula, Janus Elsig, Anders Skat Henningsen, Eos Karlsson, Joen Højerselv.

 BOARD OF DIRECTORS

 Chairman: Jens Frimann Hansen –Theatre director at Helsingør Teater